Opinion | When it comes to mistreatment of workers, Biden fails his own test

 For instance, Biden said in a speech last May that greater competition for workers should be celebrated because “it gives them the power to demand to be treated with dignity and respect in the workplace.”

 Most people who have been in the working world for any length of time have had at least one terrible boss — a sexual harasser, a screamer, a boss who blames underlings for their own mistakes.
-Anyone who has had a boss remotely like this knows that people respond not by putting out their best work but by organizing their efforts around avoiding their boss’ wrath.
+Anyone who has had a boss remotely like this knows that people respond not by putting out their best work but by organizing their efforts around avoiding their boss’s wrath.

-That inevitably means lower quality work from everyone.
+That inevitably means lower-quality work from everyone.
 Which is not a good thing if you’re trying to do something important.
-Like cure cancer.
+Such as cure cancer.

-It’s hard not to conclude that this is a case of Indispensable White Man Syndrome, in which some White man is considered so magnificently brilliant that everyone else must accommodate their atrocious behavior, lest the organization be deprived of their unique and irreplaceable talents (on occasion a woman or person of color is considered so indispensable that their abusiveness is similarly tolerated, but it seems to happen far less often).
+It’s hard not to conclude that this is a case of Indispensable White Man Syndrome, in which some White man is considered so magnificently brilliant that everyone else must accommodate their atrocious behavior, lest the organization be deprived of their unique and irreplaceable talents.
+(On occasion, a woman or person of color is considered so indispensable that their abusiveness is similarly tolerated, but that seems to happen far less often.)

 But the president might want to consider whether Lander is worth turning his back on his promises to his staff.
-Not to mention calling into question his commitment to the larger changes he’s called for in the American workplace.
+Not to mention calling into question his commitment to the larger changes he has called for in the American workplace.